Shicheng-Guo/HowtoBook/TCGA/brca/Wu/readme.md

 ```
-1. region should be okay
+1. Region should be okay
-2. low expression in cancer
+2. Low expression in breast cancer
-3. low expression have worse prognosis
+3. Low expression have worse prognosis
 ```